 Only 1% of parents use the word “vulva” with their children, 44% use a euphemism like “flower” or “fairy” – and 20% don’t speak to their daughters about that part of their bodies at all!

 See 10 tips for using correct terms & talking openly about bodies at #EducatingEve

-Point out unrealistic images of bodies in toys, ads, films, media.
-Body-image and mental-health campaigner Natasha Devon’s Naked Beach programme on Channel 4 teaches us that being around body-confident people makes a positive impact.
-So model body comfortableness as best you can.
-Don’t talk about dieting, use the word “ugly” or emphasise looks & appearance.
+Point out unrealistic bodies in toys, ads, films, media.
+Body-image and mental-health campaigner Natasha Devon’s Channel 4 show Naked Beach teaches us that being around body-confident people makes a positive impact.
+So try to model body comfortableness.
+Don’t talk about dieting, say “ugly” or emphasise looks & appearance.
 And look at the Be Real pledge

 “I remember having a real problem with my tummy.
 It’s tough but a lot of people struggle with how they look then find new ways of looking at it.
 You will too”